ddnexus/pagy/docs/toolbox/paginators.md

 !!! success

-The `pagy` method expects to find the rack request at `self.request`, however you can also use pagy [outside controllers or views](../guides/how-to/#use-pagy-outside-controllers-or-views), or even [with a non-rack app](../guides/how-to/#use-pagy-with-non-rack-apps).
+The `pagy` method expects to find the rack request at `self.request`, however, you can also use pagy [outside controllers or views](../guides/how-to/#use-pagy-outside-controllers-or-views), or even [with a non-rack app](../guides/how-to/#use-pagy-with-non-rack-apps).
 !!!

 ### Paginators

-The `paginators` are internal constructor methods that provide different types of pagination for different types of collections, using a common API.
-They are passed to the `pagy` method by their symbolic name. (e.g., `:offset`, `:keyset`, `countless`, etc.)
+The `paginators` are symbolic names of different pagination types/contexts (e.g., `:offset`, `:keyset`, `countless`, etc.).
+You pass the name to the `pagy` method and pagy will internally instantiate and handle the appropriate paginator class.

 !!! warning Avoid instantiating Pagy classes directly

-Instantiate implementing classes only if the documentation explicitly suggests it.
+Instantiate paginator classes only if the documentation explicitly suggests it.
 !!!

 !!!success Paginators and classes are autoloaded only if used!